website Translator

 Research

-A trial was conducted back in the 1990's by a group of Canadian researchers at the McMaster University in Ontario (Shepley et al. 1992)[1].
-The trial was conducted for a one week period, with a group of experienced endurance athletes who all run approximately 50 miles a week in training.
-The athletes were split into 3 groups, with each group working a different training program for the week.
+A study was conducted in the 1990s by Canadian researchers at McMaster University in Ontario (Shepley et al. 1992)[1].
+The trial was conducted for one week with experienced endurance athletes running approximately 50 miles a week in training.
+The athletes were split into three groups, each working on a different weekly training program.
 At the end of the week, the performance improvement for each group was checked.
 The results were as follows:

 Group Training program % reduction in